Who is Eskel in the Witcher? Lore Explained

 The three Witcher buddies.

 Throughout the Witcher franchise, Eskel plays a minor role, acting mainly to flesh out Geralt’s personality rather than to develop his own character.
-Although he’s a Witcher as skilled as Geralt, Eskel’s never managed to get the renown of the White Wolf.
+Although he’s a witcher as skilled as Geralt, Eskel’s never managed to get the renown of the White Wolf.

 Eskel’s fleeting presence in the books shows how Geralt can care about others and create lasting bonds besides Ciri and Yennefer.
 In the games, Eskel is included in occasional but essential moments.
 Especially in Witcher 3, when sharing moments of affection with his fellow Witchers.